ossf/scorecard-action/README.md

 1. The cosign library, which is embedded in the Scorecard action, signs and stores a hash of result.json file in the `rekor.sigstore.dev` service.
 1. The result.json file is posted to the `api.securityscorecards.dev` service.
 1. The `api.securityscorecards.dev` service validates the authenticity of the results with `rekor.sigstore.dev` before storing the results.
-1. This process allows the repository owner to verify the authenticity and integrity of the scorecard results and make them available for others to access and use.